biosustain/autoprot/README.rst

     git clone git@github.com:biosustain/autoprot.git

 Due to the many available options, the *autoprot* pipeline depends on a number of different software and packages.
-A list of all dependecies and their corresponding, tested version is provided below.
+A list of all dependencies and their corresponding, tested version is provided below.
 The ``autoprot.ps1`` script and multiple other scripts or executables have to be added to the PATH variable for the *autoprot* pipeline to work properly.
 While file paths can be added to the PATH variable through the `command line <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.2>`_, on Windows one can also add to the PATH variable through the `graphical user interface <https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0>`_ (GUI).